In college, I was inadvertently a jerk toward someone in my writing class.

 It’s not that I felt nothing about race relations, but it wasn’t anger.
 And it took many rounds of trying on various emotions for size until I found one that seemed to fit:

 Whether grief is an appropriate response to social ills—and who decides such, anyway?—isn’t the point here, but that dealing effectively with negative emotions can vary greatly given how well we’ve specified them.
-For example, a woman grief-stricken by the state of the world may more likely benefit from talking her feelings through with friends, thought leaders or God than by fighting evil power brokers.
+For example, a woman grief-stricken by the state of the world may more likely benefit from talking her feelings through with friends, spiritual teachers or God than by fighting evil power brokers.

 Again, I’m not commenting on the relative merits of talking or fighting, but suggesting that one may be better for finding wellbeing in certain situations.